jongiddy/jute/docs/index.rst

 Most existing interface modules for Python (e.g. ``abc`` and ``zope.interface``) check that implementing classes provide all the attributes specified in the interface.
-But they ignore the other side of the contract, failing to ensure that the receiver of the interface only calls operations specified in the interface.
-The ``jute`` module checks both, ensuring that code works with any provider of the interface, not just the provider with which it was tested.
+But they ignore the other side of the contract, failing to ensure that the receiver of the interface only calls operations specified by the interface.

-Jute interfaces have minimal impact on the implementing classes.
-The interface hierarchy and the implementer hierarchy are completely distinct, so you don't get tied up in knots getting a sub-class to implement a sub-interface when the super-class already implements the super-interface.
+The ``jute`` module allows verification of both providers of the interface and receivers of the interface, to ensure that code works with any provider of the interface, not just the provider with which it was tested.

 Contents: